Our School App Stay connected on the go...

-Each day begins with Form Worship takes place.
-This enables the students to explore and participate in acts of worship as a class together.
+Form Worship takes place three mornings a week.
+This enables the students to explore and participate in acts of reflection and prayer as a class together.
 Each morning has a different focus:

-‘Celebration Friday’– This is an opportunity for the students to listen to a Worship song together in class and to celebrate God and one another.
+This is an opportunity for our students to listen to a Worship song together in class and to celebrate God and one another.

 ‘Let us not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching’.

 The Christian Union also has an 'Apologetics' branch which meets weekly and discusses big issues relating to the defence of the Christian faith.
-The Apologetics Team have hosted two lunchtime talks for the school based upon 'How can a loving God allow suffering?' and 'Does God stop me from having fun?'.
-A mixed panel of guest speakers and students hosted these talks.
+The Apologetics Team host lunchtime talks for the school including talks based upon 'How can a loving God allow suffering?' and 'Does God stop me from having fun?'.
+A mixed panel of guest speakers and students host these talks.

 Trinity school was established and is maintained by the power of prayer.
 Trinity relies on the faithfulness of its prayer partners in the community: The Governors; SCET Ministers (Sevenoaks Churches Educational Trust) and church partners; the parent and staff body.

-On the first Thursday of the month, Trinity has a prayer meeting to thank God for his provision and to pray for the needs of the school – all are welcome to come.
+On the first Thursday of the month, Trinity has a Monthly Zoom Prayer Meeting to thank God for his provision and to pray for the needs of the school – all are welcome to join.

-The staff prayer meeting takes place each Thursday and the Chaplain also meets on a termly basis with the SCET Ministers breakfast to pray for the needs of the school.
+The Staff Prayer Meeting takes place each Thursday and the Chaplain also meets on a termly basis with the SCET Ministers over breakfast to pray for the needs of the school.

-Student involvement in prayer is reflected within Collective Worship, Form Worship and at the beginning of each class, a class ambassador opens the lesson in a short prayer.
+Student involvement in prayer is reflected within Collective Worship, Form Worship and at the beginning of each class, a class ambassador opens the lesson with a short prayer.

 Each year Trinity creates a 'Prayer Space' week which enables every student to participate, explore and experience the power of prayer in creative and innovative ways.